alecnmk/rubyshift/README.md

 - Trains are not stopping on stops, they continue to move along.
 Todo handle stops noticed :)
 - It's not quite clear, whether the idea was for trains to be added manually, or, after the calculation of number of people, they would be added automatically.
 - Travelled distance should will be growing eternally.
 Most likely, a good idea would be to make a direction flag, and limit max growth of the travelled distance to line length.
 The overall idea is very good thou.
 - Application was bound to rails 1.8 for some reason.
 Rails script file should use environment ruby.

 # TEAM 5 #

 Team Members
 ----------
-Ruslan Bondarev <rbondarev@gmail.com>
+- Ruslan Bondarev
-Alexander Lockshyn <info@lab37.com>
+- Alexander Lockshyn
-Artem Kramarenko <artyomkram@Kramar.local>
+- Artem Kramarenko
-Dmitry Larkin <dmitry.larkin@gmail.com>
+- Dmitry Larkin
 - Igor Afonov (left)

 Notes
 ----------
+- choose to model all things down to concrete person

 # TEAM 6 #